HafizRinaldi/jawi-app/README.md

 ## ✨ Detection Scope (22 Letter Forms)

-This application is specifically trained to recognize **22 forms** of the 6 unique, additional Jawi letters.
+**Important:** This application is specifically trained to recognize **22 forms** of the 6 unique, additional Jawi letters.
 This includes the variations of each letter's shape when it is in an isolated, initial, medial, and final position in a word.

 <details>
 <summary><b>Click to see the full list of 22 supported letter forms</b></summary>